NVIDIA/NeMo/docs/blogs/2023/2023-06-07-fast-conformer.md

 ## Fast Conformer: Linearly Scalable Attention

 On an NVIDIA A100 GPU with 80 GB of memory, we find that Conformer reaches the memory limit at around 10-minute long single audio clip.
-This means that for it is not feasible to perform inference without performing streaming inference which may lead to degraded results.
+This mean that it is not feasible to perform inference without performing streaming inference which may lead to degraded results.

 Fast Conformer, due to its 8x stride fairs a little better and can perform inference on roughly 18-minute long audio clips.
 However, this is still not sufficient for many use cases.